thereallda/enONE-paper/Analysis/01_RNA-seq_pipeline/README.md

 # Citations

-If you use `RNAseq_pipeline.sh` for your analysis, please cite the publication: [enONE: Epitranscriptional NAD-capped RNA analysis by spike-in-based Omic-level Normalization and Evaluation]()
+If you use `RNAseq_pipeline.sh` for your analysis, please cite the publication: [Epitranscriptome analysis of NAD-capped RNA by spike-in-based normalization and prediction of chronological age]()